- Research article

 Electronic supplementary material

 Additional file 1: Table S1: Association between the amount of smoke exposure, as reflected by the number of cigarettes smoked daily and number of packyears and improvement in clinical and inflammatory variables after 2-week ICS treatment.
-Table S2.
 Association between the amount of smoke exposure, as reflected by the number of cigarettes smoked daily and number of packyears and clinical and inflammatory variables after 1-year ICS treatment.
 Table S3.
 Independent associations between improvement in FEV1 % predicted after 2-week or 1-year ICS treatment and smoking status and sputum eosinophil and neutrophil percentages.
 Table S4.
 Independent associations between improvement in FEV1 % predicted after 2-week or 1-year ICS treatment and smoking status and blood eosinophil and neutrophil levels.
 Table S5.
 Differences in clinical and inflammatory variables between ex-, current- and never-smokers at baseline.
 (DOC 92 KB)

 About this article